-On behalf of the Board of Optiscan Imaging Ltd, it gives me great pleasure to present our 2019 Annual Report.
-The 2019 financial year (FY19) represents a year of transition for Optiscan as we focused on our strategy to gear the Company for commercialisation and growth following multiple years of research and development.
+On behalf of the board of Optiscan Imaging Ltd, it gives me great pleasure to present our 2020 Annual Report.
+The 2020 financial year (FY20) represents a year of substantial progress for Optiscan as we developed our own InVivage® clinical device with an initial application targeting human oral cancer screening and surgical margin determination, continued our cooperation with Carl Zeiss Meditec in neurosurgery, progressed our human breast cancer study and successfully made changes to the international distribution of our FIVE2 (ViewnVivo) device.